platformplane/catalog-crossplane/README.md

 - [Dockerfile](Dockerfile) The Dockerfile uses the Crossplane CLI to build and push the Crossplane configuration package (OCI image) to a registry (may be useful for local testing).
 - [.github/workflows](./.github/workflows/build-publish-images.yaml) The GitHub pipeline calculates a version number and builds the Crossplane package on every commit.

+## Update Strategy of Catalog Items

+We assume that minor versions can be updated without breaking changes.
+This means that the `spec.forProvider.chart.version` field in the Crossplane configuration can be updated within the same minor version (anyways, read the release notes to be sure).
+Note that this field only specifies the default version (if no version is specified in the claim, there is a patch in every configuration with a map transformation) and is sometimes outdated in order not to break existing installations (from catalog v1).
+Most of the times, therefore, you need to update the versions in the map patch in the composition file.
+Applying the latest Crossplane configuration will replace the Helm release with the new version and therefore cause downtime and potentially issues for the customers!

 ## Create the Crossplane package locally

 ### Via Dockerfile (no need to install Crossplane CLI)